-Do you often get stuck when it comes time to select colours for a new beading project?
+Do you often get stuck when it comes time to select colors for a new beading project?

 This happens to a lot of people.
-Choosing colours for a jewelry project can be daunting because there are so many options!
+Choosing colors for a jewelry project can be daunting because there are so many options!
 How do you even know where to start?

 Well, I’m going to break it down for you so that you never have to struggle again.
 If you’re not naturally gifted when it comes to choosing hues and shades that you want to work with, I have two different methods for you to try.

 So, here goes!

 How To Select Colors For Jewelry-Making

 This post contains affiliate links.
 If you click and make a purchase, there’s absolutely no extra cost to you.
 Read my full Disclosure Policy here.

 Boost your Right-Angle Weave skills with this easy-to-follow pattern.